-English is a very flexible language and you can build on your vocabulary to make new words.
+English is a very flexible language and you can build on your vocabulary and learn how to make new words.

 One way of doing this is to add prefixes (such as dis, pre or co) before the word.